Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 ADAPTERWITH AN EXTENSION CORD RECEPTACLE OR OTHER OUTLET

-UNLESS THE BLADES OF THE AC ADAPTER CAN BE FULLY INSERTED TO
+UNLESS THE BLADES OF THE AC ADAPTER CAN BE FULLY INSERTED

 PREVENT BLADE EXPOSURE.